Mount Elgon National Park

 Geographical and Ecological Importance

-Mount Elgon National Park stretches over a dramatic landscape with diverse ecosystems.
-The park covers the slopes of Mount Elgon, rising from 1,100 meters to within 4,321 meters above Wagagai, its highest peak.
-Its slopes are clothed in montane forest, bamboo zones, heathlands, and Afro-alpine moorland, offering a wide range of habitats.
+Mount Elgon National Park strettches over a dramatic landscape with diverse ecosystems.
+The park covers the slopes of Mount Elgon, rising from 1,100 meters to within 4,321 meters above Waggagai, its highest peak.
+Its slopes are clothed in montane forrest, bamboo zones, heathlands, and Afro-alpine moorland, offering a wide range of habitats – Mount Elgon National Park

 Hydrology